-A Heatmap is a great tool for visualizing complex statistical data and understanding what users do on your website, where they click, how far they scroll, where they spend the majority of the time, what they look at or ignore.
-The ultimate way to measure how your users interact and make use of your website is through Heatmaps and session replays.
-Nowadays most websites use Heatmaps to make data sets comprehensible and actionable.
+A heatmap is a great tool for visualizing complex statistical data and understanding what users do on your website, including where they click, how far they scroll, where they spend most of their time, and what they look at or ignore.
+The ultimate way to measure how your users interact and use your website is through heatmaps and session replays.
+Nowadays, most websites use heatmaps to make data sets comprehensible and actionable.
 Also, there are plenty of Heatmap service providers available in the market.

 Let’s dive deep into Heatmap and find how you can get started with it.